Irish folklore: Irish Folklore Commission

 Séamus Ó Duilearga (James Hamilton Delargy), who founded the Folklore of Ireland Society and its Béaloideas magazine in 1927, was later appointed to head the Irish Folklore Commission (IFC) in established by the Irish government in 1935.
 Seán Ó Súilleabháin was the archivist for the IFC since its inception.
 After having undergone 3 month tutelage in Uppsala, Sweden under C. W. von Sydow on the methods of folklore archiving, the archivist became instrumental in establishing collecting policies for the IFC.
 One of Ó Súilleabháin's projects was the Schools' Scheme for primary school children to collect folklore (1937-1938).
 IFC established a network of 200 or 300 correspondents all over Ireland to whom long questionnaires were sent out to task them with particular areas of folklore collecting.

-Ó Súilleabháin soon compiled a how-tow guidebook for folklore-collecting fieldwork, entitled Láimh-Leabhar Béaloideasa (1937) in Irish, later expanded and published in English as A Handbook of Irish Folklore (1942).
+Ó Súilleabháin soon compiled a how-to guidebook for folklore-collecting fieldwork, entitled Láimh-Leabhar Béaloideasa (1937) in Irish, later expanded and published in English as A Handbook of Irish Folklore (1942).
 The methodology was based on the Uppsala system he studied, and the books became the standard bible for any Irish folklore collector.

+An Irish Folklore Treasury

+In the 1930s, Irish schoolchildren were tasked with the asking of older relatives and neighbours about stories and superstitions from times past so that ordinary people's lives could be preserved and celebrated.
+This collection of stories became the National Folklore Archive's Schools Collection.

+In 1935, The National Folklore Commission (NFC) was created by the Irish Government.
+It contains about 2 million transcript pages, 500,000 index cards, 12,000 hours of sound recording, 80,000 photographs, and 1,000 hours of video material collected from across all 32 counties of Ireland.

+John Creedon introduces and contextualizes 14 different stories in "An Irish Folklore Treasury", published by Gill Books in 2023.